benoitlahoz/assembler-ui/content/miscellaneous/use-check-in.md

 ::

 ::tip
-You can copy and adapt this template for any composable documentation.
+You can copy and adapt this template for any component documentation.
 ::